kev0960/ModooCode/md/inst/vrndscalepd.md

 ### Description

-Round the double-precision floating-point values in the source operand by the rounding mode specified in the immediate operand (see Figure5-29) and places the result in the destination operand.
+Round the double-precision floating-point values in the source operand by the rounding mode specified in the immediate operand (see Figure 5-29) and places the result in the destination operand.

 The destination operand (the first operand) is a ZMM/YMM/XMM register conditionally updated according to the writemask.
 The source operand (the second operand) can be a ZMM/YMM/XMM register, a 512/256/128-bit memory location, or a 512/256/128-bit vector broadcasted from a 64-bit memory location.